SandboxEscaper/googlesucks/README.md

 So now impersonators can do what they want.
 I do not own a twitter. @sandboxe is not me. @bearsandbox is also not me.
 SandboxEscaper on telegram is also not me.
 If you get contacted by someone claiming to be me.
 Its not me.
 I dont talk to people.

+Both twitter and google are fucking retarded.
+I would literally do anything to feel less alone in my apartment when I'm stuck with these dark thoughts.
+I don't do it for fun or shock value.
+It's my fucking way of coping with this shit.
+And all you fucktards do is censor me.
+You're all a bunch of cowards.

 Anyway, I'm not with Microsoft anymore and I'm going to set the world ablaze one day and hack the fbi. bye